 (i) Crowdsensing Management Platform (CMP)

-- The authorities appointed an Admin that will be responsible for handling all the complaints.
+- The authorities appointed an Admin responsible for handling all the complaints.

 - A trouble-ticket ID can be generated from every complaint received, and the Admin is responsible for escalating it to the relevant field force or contractor.